 Historically, the health sector has had a less than positive user experience reputation.
-It’s slow-moving (for good reason) and has lacked the fast-paced advancements that the Millenials have come to expect.
+It’s slow-moving (for a good reason) and has lacked the fast-paced advancements that the Millenials have come to expect.
 Meanwhile, patient experience is now becoming the goal of many clinics, hospitals, and care units.
 As a consequence, new approaches and technologies are emerging that have the power to transform health care.

 Are these the trends that you see as changing the healthcare industry?

-Have you ever had an exam or test, but then had to wait for a long time to get the results?
+Have you ever had an exam or test but then had to wait for a long time to get the results?
 Technology is playing a crucial role here by reducing time and providing a superior customer experience.
 With Artificial Intelligence, body explorations and other services are improving dramatically.

 Research says, using Artificial Intelligence and Deep Learning, it has been shown that body scans analyze scans with Computerized Axial Tomography (CAT) up to 150 times faster than human radiologists, detecting acute neurological events in just 1.2 seconds.
 This epitomizes a better customer experience.
 As a result, there will be no more stress waiting, just accurate and immediate answers every time.
-Artificial Intelligence can also help, for example, with determining the most effective pharmaceutical configurations, which allows for faster tests and prescription of better medications.
-While “behind the scenes”, Artificial Intelligence can do additional work and give results in reducing costs, preventing identity theft and even improving processes.
+Artificial Intelligence can also help, for example, with determining the most effective pharmaceutical configurations, which allows for faster tests and the prescription of better medications.
+While “behind the scenes,” Artificial Intelligence can do additional work and give results in reducing costs, preventing identity theft, and even improving processes.

 This trend, according to experts, will have a slower evolution compared to other innovations in the industry.
 However, they warn that the first positive results will motivate the adoption to generalize.